LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Weaver.md

 ## Behavior

-The Rivendell weaver will not attack any player or creature untiled they are attacked.
+The Rivendell Weaver will not attack any player or creature untiled they are attacked.
 They wander around their house when not be traded with.
 Upon death, a silver coin will float above the ground where they died, signifying that they will respawn here after a short period of time.